arashn/arashn.github.io/about.md

 permalink: /about/
 ---

 My name is Arash Nabili.
 I was born in Tehran, Iran.
-In 2003, when I was eleven, I immigrated with my family to the United States, after spending nearly two years in Turkey.
+In 2003, at the age of eleven, I immigrated with my family to the United States, after spending nearly two years in Turkey.
 In 2010, I graduated from Cottonwood High School in Salt Lake City, Utah.
 I attended UC Irvine for my undergraduate studies, and in 2016, I graduated with a Bachelor of Science in Computer Science and Engineering.
 I am currently a PhD student in Computer Science at UC Irvine.
 I am studying the effects of vehicular networks on traffic throughput and vehicle safety, in the context of autonomous vehicles.
 My advisor is Professor [Amelia Regan](http://faculty.sites.uci.edu/aregan/).

 My hobbies are hiking, weightlifting, and reading.
 I also like coding (believe it or not).
-I like to travel and explore the world, although I haven’t been able to do so lately.
+I like to travel and explore the world.
+My most recent travel abroad was to Europe.
+I visited London, Paris, and Berlin, and came back with amazing experiences in all three cities.

 I love music.
 I like listening Persian and American music in a variety of genres, like Persian classical music, pop, Persian and American rap, and rock.
 I redesigned the Android app for Radio Javan, a Persian music website, to provide a better listening experience for fans of Persian music.
 I also like playing guitar from time to time.
 I believe that the right music can uplift the human soul.